pierreforstmann/pg_log_statements/README.md

 `select pgls_filter('application_name', 'your_application');`

-To enable `log_statement` parameter for new server process started by a specific PostgreSQL user, run:
+To enable `log_statement` parameter for new server process started by some specific PostgreSQL user, run:

 `select pgls_filter('user_name', 'your_user');`